Shivin1016/react/readme.md

 CONCEPTS->
 1-> Components-> It is just a function that gives you some HTML type of code
     -->it have function and class based components ,nowdays function based components are used widely -->In React we can Assume that Component as a function -->For example->if we want to make any section on webpage then you can create by creating a function that returns you some HTMl type code

     1.1->Dynamic Components ->
-        Using {} , we can embed any js ecpressions in directly in jsx .this include vaiables , function and many more
+        Using {} , we can embed any js ecpressions directly in jsx this include vaiables , function and many more

-2->Props->In JSX file we send props(Which is defined by coder as a variable) which can be used  inside component like username ,userId etc...
+2->Props->In JSX file we send props(Which is defined by coder as a variable) which can be used  inside component like username , userId etc...
-    -->Simply ,we can say that to pass data inside component for that we use props
+    -->Simply ,we can say that to pass data inside component for that we use props -->Pass data from parent to child component -->They are immutable

 3->JSX->(Js xml)Inside Component ,we return Code which is HTML like ,inside this code we use javaScript also

 4->Hook--> It is just an utility ,Using Hooks in react, used to just hooks on to the Features(Functionality) provided by the react
      -->In starting of the react ,Inside function based component we did not used hook but inside class based component we can used ,but withtime upgradation in react provide this functionality for function based component also
     -->Functionalities
         1->UseStateHook-> By usibg useStatehook ,you can manage the state of the component